helenzzq/COVID_Data_Converter/README.md

 ```

+## Paired Programming
+We applied paired programming in both parsing data and
 ## Code Crafstmanship

 We use VS code built-in python extension IDE pack to format our code.
 For paired coding, we use Live share extension in VS code so that we can code at the same time and any live changes will be reflected on both ends.